Volkswagen Jetta (A5): Engines

 The internal combustion engines available are dependent on the destination market.
 In Europe, a range of the new generation Fuel Stratified Injection (FSI) engines are available.
 Additionally in that market, the car can be had with an engine known as the 'Twincharger'.
 This 1.4 litre petrol engine combines turbo- and supercharging, to make a small but powerful engine with low fuel consumption.
 The Jetta available in the Americas and the Middle East is powered by a 2.5-litre 5-cylinder 20-valve engine in most trims.
 This engine shares its cylinder head design with the V10 engine found in the Lamborghini Gallardo and Audi R8.

-When the Mark 5 Jetta was introduced, the Turbocharged Direct Injection (TDI) diesel engine was not offered in five U.S. States due to the tight emission standards promulgated by the California Air Resources Board.
+When the Mark 5 Jetta was introduced, the Turbocharged Direct Injection (TDI) diesel engine was not offered in five US States due to the tight emission standards promulgated by the California Air Resources Board.
 In addition to California, four other states adopted the more stringent California standards.
 Where it was available, it fell into the least-restrictive emission category.
 That category was removed in 2007, prompting the diesel Jetta to be unavailable for more than a year until the introduction of a new common rail diesel engine, which appeared in August 2008.
 The introduction was delayed for approximately six months due to technical issues with the new emissions control system.
-The TDI Clean Diesel engine is rated 103 kW, and uses advanced features such as a diesel particulate filter and NOx-storage catalyst (vs. AdBlue) to reduce NO_{x} in order to qualify as a Tier II Bin 5 vehicle (equivalent to California's LEV II rating), and thereby allowing it to be sold in all 50 U.S. states.
+The TDI Clean Diesel engine is rated 103 kW, and uses advanced features such as a diesel particulate filter and NOx-storage catalyst (vs. AdBlue) to reduce NO_{x} in order to qualify as a Tier II Bin 5 vehicle (equivalent to California's LEV II rating), and thereby allowing it to be sold in all 50 US states.
 AdBlue (urea injection fluid) is not required, further reducing maintenance requirements.
 In 2015 it was found that this engine's emissions had been falsified.

-In the U.S., in August 2010, it was reported that the National Highway Traffic Safety Administration (NHTSA) was investigating 37,889 2009 Jetta TDI's regarding a stalling problem.
+In the US, in August 2010, it was reported that the National Highway Traffic Safety Administration (NHTSA) was investigating 37,889 2009 Jetta TDI's regarding a stalling problem.
 There were complaints to the agency about the Jettas going into "limp-home" mode and then stalling almost immediately while being driven.
 Motor Trend reported that there were also complaints about premature failures of its high-pressure fuel pump.